5.2.1 Data Acquisition

 -

-Make sure the PC can access the RDK through the network.
+Confirm that the PC can access the RDK over the network.

 -

-Install ros2 foxy version and rviz2 on the PC, using the following command:
+Install ROS 2 Foxy and rviz2 on the PC using the following command:

 sudo apt install ros-foxy-rviz-common ros-foxy-rviz-default-plugins ros-foxy-rviz2